Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 29 November 2025 11.33.43 UTC
+- WIB: Sabtu, 29 November 2025 12.29.51 UTC
-- WITA: Sabtu, 29 November 2025 12.33.43 UTC
+- WITA: Sabtu, 29 November 2025 13.29.51 UTC
-- WIT: Sabtu, 29 November 2025 13.33.43 UTC
+- WIT: Sabtu, 29 November 2025 14.29.51 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: friendship
+Kategori: motivational